CatPerry/react-hooks-tic-tac-toe-with-AI-bot/README.md

-# Build a Classic: Tic-tac-toe Using React Hooks
+# Build a Classic: Tic-Tac-Toe Using React Hooks

 This simple app uses the following features

-- React Hooks
+- React Hooks - for a fully functional programming approach
-- Componentization
+- Componentization - lends toward scaling of game types and app as a whole
-- JavaScript methods like concat and splice to accomplish flatten and chunking
+- JavaScript methods like concat and splice to accomplish flattening and chunking to get the data to mirror what the API expects
-- Limited but exisent built in accessibility
+- Limited but exisent built-in accessibility, particularly with buttons as the main interactive element, which can be control with hands-free accessible tools; and nice large font
-- Login Form that validates the email address
+- Login Form that validates the email address.
+There's no user, perse, here but I have the email to create a bearer token with.
 - Play with the computer!
 Uses an [Open API backend](https://d9u7x85vp9.execute-api.us-east-2.amazonaws.com/production/api-docs/#/)
-- JWT Token store in session storage
+- JWT Token stored in session storage
-- Scss/Sass
+- Scss/Sass for extensibility/scability

 WIP - Things that arent included but could be:
 ● Loading spinner
 ● No finished state/screen, or a “You win” / “AI wins” or Draw messaging
-● Board resest
+● No board reset button
 ● Fix sizing of button vs parent`td` square
+● Simple tweks to make it mobile responsive